Privacy Policy

 - Trial Accounts: Data retained for 60 days after trial expiration, then permanently deleted

-- Canceled Accounts: Data available for export for 60 days, then archived or deleted based on legal requirements
+- Canceled Accounts: Data available for export for 60 days, then deleted unless a longer retention period is required by law or regulation

 - Audit Trails: Retained for the life of the record (typically 25 years for FDA compliance)